udivak/eLibrary-MVC/README.md

 ## Database

-The project uses a SQL Server database to store data.
+The project uses a SQLite database to store data.
 The database schema is defined in the `DB_context.cs` file.

 ## Configuration